Vishal-1923/Python/Flask/readme.txt

 By default when we add new object, we dont need to define its ID.
 It will automatically be set for u.

+FOREIGN KEY
+-> when u do foreign key, lower case
+-> when u do relationship, its Upper case.